Frogvall/dnd5e-misc/Champions of Azeroth/Trolls/Champions of Juju.md

 > ##### Disclaimer
 >
-> The author is not responsible for players that cut off their own arm, indulge in the darkest of mojo, or trust the wrong warchief.
-If you accidentally anger a loa you just have to deal with it yourself.
+> The author is not responsible for players that cut off their own arm, indulge in the darkest of mojo, or swear loyalty to the wrong warchief.
+If you sacrifice a loa for tremendous juju, that's on you.

 \pagebreakNum